-The case for Durant: One of the greatest scorers in the history of basketball, Durant is a two-time champion and two-time Finals MVP working on leading his third team, the Brooklyn Nets, to The Finals (having already done so in Oklahoma City and Golden State).
+The case for Durant: One of the game’s greatest scorers, Durant is a two-time champion and two-time Finals MVP working on leading his third team, the Brooklyn Nets, to the Finals (having already done so in Oklahoma City and Golden State).
 The 2014 Kia MVP owns four scoring titles, two Olympic gold medals (2012 and 2016) and a World Championship gold (2010).
-Durant outplayed LeBron James in The Finals in back-to-back years, solidifying his status as one of his generation’s truly transcendent talents.
+Durant outplayed James in the Finals in back-to-back years, solidifying his status as one of his generation’s truly transcendent talents.

 Other contenders: Al Horford (No. 3, Atlanta), Mike Conley (No.4, Memphis), Joakim Noah (No. 9, Chicago), Marc Gasol (No. 48, LA Lakers)

 2006 — Kyle Lowry, Memphis Grizzlies (No. 24 overall)